Medicare Supplement Plans (Medigap)

 - It’s only available for individuals who already have both Medicare Part A and Part B.

 - By law, policies must be renewable even for individuals with health conditions.
-In other words, you can never lose your policy if you pay your monthly premiums.
+In other words, you can never lose your policy as long as you pay your monthly premiums.

 - Policy premiums are in addition to any Medicare Part B premiums.